June 1, 2025

 Keep regulatory documentation and safety equipment on on hand

-All drivers must be able to readily provide documentation accounting for requirements set for by the Department of Transportation.
-These documents include: driver’s log book (or ELD), DOT medical certification card (if required), vehicle registration, proof of insurance, fire extinguisher, and safety triangles.
+All drivers following film production DOT requirements must be able to readily provide documentation accounting for requirements set for by the Department of Transportation.

 Meet DOT driver requirements

-To operate vehicles over 10,001 GVWR across state lines, all employed drivers must have a Drivers Qualification File (DQF) as well as a regulated drivers need a Commercial Drivers License (CDL), in addition to other requirements you can find at FMCSA.
+To operate vehicles over 10,001 GVWR across state lines and stay compliant with film production DOT requirements, all employed drivers must have a Drivers Qualification File (DQF) as well as a Commercial Drivers License (CDL).

-Each DQF must provide a three year employment history of the driver, any records of DOT tests or inspections, and proof of a DOT medical examination within the past two years.
+Under film production DOT requirements, each DQF must provide a three-year employment history of the driver, any records of Department of Transportation tests or inspections, and proof of a Department of Transportation medical examination within the past two years.
+Drivers operating regulated vehicles (26,001+ GVWR) must also have a valid CDL.

 State-by-state regulation